 Spar Nord's baa1 standalone BCA reflects the bank's robust capitalization as well as its low dependence on market funding and strong liquidity buffer.
-At the same time, it takes into account the bank's relatively high, although improving, nonperforming loan ratio, along with moderately higher growth than the system average, as a higher level of unseasoned loans could prove difficult in a downturn.
-The BCA also takes into account the fact that profitability, although resilient so far, will be under continued pressure because of ultralow interest rates and relatively weak efficiency compared with that of its Nordic peers.
+At the same time, it takes into account the bank's nonperforming loan ratio, which despite improving remains higher than the system average, along with moderately higher loan growth than the system average.
+The BCA also takes into account the fact that profitability, already under pressure because of ultralow interest rates and relatively weak efficiency compared with that of its Nordic peers, will face additional pressure from the economic and financial fallout of the coronavirus pandemic.

-Exhibit 1

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios

 Asset risk and profitability ratios reflect the weaker of either the last reported or the average of the latest three annual periods and the year-to-date figure.
 The capital ratio is the latest reported figure.
-Funding structure and liquidity ratios reflect the latest vear-end figures.
+Funding structure and liquidity ratios reflect the latest year-end figures.